 The new piers would be well worth the money if they guarantee a sturdy foundation for the duration of your home’s use.
 However, installing new piers isn’t always fail-proof.
-There are some things you need to know about foundation piers before you decide on the right repair.
+There are some things you need to know about foundation piers before you decide on the right foundation repair method.

-Yes, it may take quite some time for this to happen, but why spend more time and money for future repairs that can be avoided by addressing the main cause of your foundation problems.
-Whatever caused the foundation to move and shift in the first place can certainly damage the piers once they are installed.
+Yes, it may take quite some time for this to happen, but why spend more time and money on future repairs that can be avoided by addressing the main cause of your foundation problems?
+Whatever caused the foundation to move and shift in the first place can certainly damage the new piers once they are installed.

-The last thing you need to understand about foundation piers is this.
-You may have fixed the cause of the foundations failure.
-You may have had new piers installed as well.
-The piers were installed by a reputable company.
-They were installed at the right depth.
-This does not mean you will not have issues in the future.
-There are environmental and structural issues that can happen to cause the piers to fail.
-You may loose trees near your home.
-This can cause the soil to change due to the water under the foundation not being absorbed at the same rate.
-This is because tree roots will absorb a great amount of water in order to keep the trees healthy.
+The last thing you need to understand about foundation piers is this: you may have fixed the cause of the foundation’s failure; you may have had new piers installed as well; the piers were installed by a reputable company; they were installed at the right depth.
+But this does not mean you will not have issues in the future.
+There are environmental and structural issues that can happen and cause the piers to fail in the future.

+For instance, strong winds can uproot one or more trees located near your home.
+This can cause the soil conditions to change due to the water under the foundation not being absorbed at the same rate as it did when the tree was there.
+Since there are fewer trees to absorb the water from the soil around your foundation, the ground underneath your home could become saturated with water.
+Waterlogged clay soil could cause differential settlement.
 This is just an example.
-There are many other things that can happen to destroy your home’s foundation.
+Many other things can happen to destroy your home’s foundation.

 It’s important for you to understand the way your foundation works and the issues that you may face if something goes wrong with it.
 You need to be aware of what is going on with your home.
 This will require you to perform regular inspections on both your home and its foundation.

 You will need to do some reading and educate yourself on the best way to do repairs should you find issues during the inspections.
 You may have minor settling and not need to do anything except monitor the situation.
-Worst case scenario is that you will need to have the foundation piers replaced.
+The worst-case scenario is that you will need to have the foundation piers replaced.

 You and your family are worth the time and effort it will take to learn all there is to know about the foundation of your home.
-This is a home that you and your family will have for years (possibly decades) to come.
-Make sure the foundation of the home is as strong as the foundation of your family.
+After all, this is a home that you and your family will have for years (possibly decades) to come.
+Make sure the foundation of your home is as strong as the foundation of your family!